Ritanath/basiclearning/README.md

 Basic Learning Repository
-This repositorz is created for QA practice
+This repository is created for QA practice
-I am preparing for mz technical assessment
+I am preparing for my technical assessment changing editing